GENOME101.com

 Bone | Definition, Anatomy, & Composition | Britannica

-Bone, rigid body tissue consisting of cells embedded in an abundant hard intercellular material.
+Bone is a rigid body tissue consisting of cells embedded in an abundant hard intercellular material.
 Bone tissue makes up the individual bones of the skeletons of vertebrates.
 Its two principle components are collagen and calcium phosphate.
-Learn more about the composition and function of bone.

 Bones: Types, structure, and function - Medical News Today